Packet Switching and Delays in Computer Network

-Unlike Connection-oriented packet switching, In Connectionless Packet Switching each packet contains all necessary addressing information such as source address, destination address and port numbers etc. In Datagram Packet Switching, each packet is treated independently.
-Packets belonging to one flow may take different routes because routing decisions are made dynamically, so the packets arrived at destination might be out of order.
+Unlike Connection-oriented packet switching, In Connectionless Packet Switching each packet contains all necessary addressing information such as source address, destination address and port numbers, etc. In Datagram Packet Switching, each packet is treated independently.
+Packets belonging to one flow may take different routes because routing decisions are made dynamically, so the packets arrived at the destination might be out of order.
 It has no connection setup and teardown phase, like Virtual Circuits.

-Packet delivery is not guaranteed in connectionless packet switching, so the reliable delivery must be provided by end systems using additional protocols.
+Packet delivery is not guaranteed in connectionless packet switching, so reliable delivery must be provided by end systems using additional protocols.